Kids! Nature! Story!

 - Outdoor play

-In collaboration with the CITY OF DAVIS ARTS in 2022, a cast of 13 teens learned the parts and performed the outdoor walking play in aftercare facilities throughout Davis.
-They also performed at a soft opening for Woodland Regional Park Preserve.
+In 2022, with a grant from the CITY OF DAVIS ARTS, a cast of 13 teens learned the parts and performed this outdoor Walking Story at aftercare facilities.

 - Memorable experience

-- Awareness of Climate Change and how kids can help
+- Climate Change awareness and how kids can help

 - Dual learning for both youth age groups